-- Children and young people experienced supportive, nurturing and enduring relationships with caregiver families, providing them with a sense of belonging. - Timely permanency options for children and young people were explored and agreed, limiting moves between caregiver families. - Consideration to brothers and sisters being together and maintaining birth family connections, where possible and appropriate was evident. - Although there had been a high turnover of staff, caregivers valued staff skills, and felt well supported by their supervising social worker. - Agreed action plans to protect children and young people's physical safety and emotional wellbeing, which had been compromised from a lack of training and safer caring documentation, should be timeously implemented. - Staff involvement in supporting the participation of children and young people's contribution to care planning was not consistently evident. - It was not always possible to establish children and young people's individual progress and achievements in care planning documentation.
-Care plans in place lacked a SMART (specific, measurable, achievable, relevant and time-bound) and holistic approach.
+- Young people experienced supportive, nurturing and enduring relationships with caregiver families, providing them with a sense of belonging. - Young people were active in their community and encouraged to develop independent living skills and consider further education and employment options. - Brothers and sisters were supported to keep in touch and maintain birth family connections, where possible and appropriate. - Although there had been a high turnover of staff, caregivers valued staff skill and felt supported by their supervising social worker. - Agreed action plans to protect young people's physical safety and emotional wellbeing, which had been compromised from a lack of training and safer caring documentation, should be timeously implemented. - Staff involvement in supporting the participation of young people's contribution to care planning was not consistently evident. - It was not always possible to establish young people's individual progress and achievements in assessments and care planning documentation.
+Care plans in place lacked a SMART (specific, measurable, achievable, relevant and time-bound) and holistic approach. - Promoting Adult Placement (Continuing Care) guidance more broadly would provide a better understanding of the differences within the frameworks and systems for fostering and adult placement, enhancing informed decision making.